anotherAsad/AdvancedVLSIdesign/README.md

 - As stated in the MATLAB section, the filter coefficients are stored in signed $Q1.15$ fixed-point format, and need 16-bits each.
 - Given that every input `x[n]` is also constrained between $-0.999$ and $+0.999$, we can use the same signed $Q1.15$ format to represent inputs.
 - This means that every multiplication (product of 2 signed 16-bit numbers in $Q1.15$ format) will occupy 32-bit, and have a $Q2.30$ as format.
 Both of the two non-fractional bits represent sign bit.
 So we have 31 bits of information at the output of each multiplier.
-- Since we have a $204$ tap filter, we need to perform 204 additions on the multiplication outputs.
+- Since we have a $204$ tap filter, we need to perform $204$ additions on the multiplication outputs.
 - Every 2-operand addition has the potential to add 1 more bit to the output, given that both operands are max representable values in the given fixed-point format.
-- Since we can breakdown the 204 additions into a log-tree with 8 steps, we need 8 more fractional bits to avoid overflow.
-This is corroborated by the fact that since our max multiplication output is $~0.9999%, 204 such additions will result in something aroung $203.999$, which needs 8 non-fractional bits.
+- Since we can breakdown the $204$ additions into a log-tree with 8 steps, we need 8 more fractional bits to avoid overflow.
+This is corroborated by the fact that since our max multiplication output is $~0.9999%, 204 such additions will result in something around $203.999$, which needs 8 non-fractional bits.
 - So to avoid overflow, the final adder output must have at least 8 non-fractional bits.
 - In the interest of saving resources, we can drop the lower, fractional bits of multipliers, and translate the q-format from $Q2.30$ to $Q1.15$ at a moderate precision loss.
 - Then, the required final Q-format at the adder outputs is $Q9.15$, and needs 24-bits.